AlinaBrode/am_lang/docs/plans.md

 * add new page - learn by bilingual photos
 * when there is popup, button "hide/show navigation panel" looks weird
 * implement approach where a user writes a note to a driver via our form
+* background for vocabulary popup
+* scroll for vocabulary popup

 # Education
 * html, css